Armagh County Museum: T.G.F. Paterson (1888–1972)

 Thomas George Farquhar Paterson was born in Canada on 29 February 1888.
-His father had emigrated there shortly after his marriage but while he was still a child young Paterson returned to Ireland with his family.
-They settled on the family farm in the town townland of Cornascreeb near Portadown in Co.
-Armagh.
-In his early days he often signed his name George Paterson and his friends knew him simply as Tommy but his numerous articles and essays published in newspapers and journals over the years were almost always signed T.G.F.
+His father had emigrated there shortly after his marriage.
+While he was still a young child, Paterson returned to Ireland with his family.
+They settled on the family farm in the townland of Cornascreeb near Portadown in County Armagh.
+In his early days, he often signed his name George Paterson and his friends knew him simply as Tommy.
+However, his numerous articles and essays published in newspapers and journals over the years were almost always signed T.G.F.
 Paterson.

-Although he was from a farming background young Thomas was apprenticed to a Portadown grocery business, Davidsons.
+Although he was from a farming background, young Thomas was apprenticed to a Portadown grocery business, Davidsons.
 He was later to continue in this line of work in Armagh, working for the old established grocers, Couser's which catered for the local landed gentry.
-He possessed no formal academic training but had a passionate curiosity about his surroundings which served him in his role as museum curator.

-He brought an energetic spirit to the new museum and quickly began adding to the collection.
-His wide-ranging interests meant he was ideally suited to the role and soon was acquiring everything from archaeological artefacts to eighteenth century costume.

-The following example is typical of Paterson's talent for acquiring important additions to the museum.

-During the Second World War Belfast-based artist John Luke moved to County Armagh to escape the blitz.
-Paterson was astute enough to commission him to paint a local scene for the museum's developing art collection.
-The Old Callan Bridge (1945) has become one of the museum's treasures and is recognised as one of Luke's finest works.
+He possessed no formal academic training but had a curiosity about his surroundings which served him in his role as museum curator.
+He quickly began adding to the collection, and had wide-ranging interests which meant he acquired artefacts which varied from archaeological artefacts to eighteenth century costume.
+He also commissioned a work by Belfast-based artist John Luke, who had moved to County Armagh to escape the blitz during the Second World War.
+Paterson commissioned him to paint a local scene for the museum's developing art collection.
+The Old Callan Bridge (1945) has become one of the museum's "treasures" and is recognised as one of Luke's finest works.